ABOUT SIERRA LEONE

 The Judiciary

-The Supreme Court serves as the final court of appeal, extending jurisdiction over constitutional, criminal, and civil matters.
+The Supreme Court serves as the final court for litigation and it has jurisdiction in constitutional, criminal, and civil matters.
 The Court of Appeal only has an appellate jurisdiction to look into decisions of the High Court.
 The High Court is a court of first instance (you can initiate or commence proceedings in it) and it also has an appellate jurisdiction on decisions from the Magistrate Court.
 The Magistrate Courts are established in all districts across the country.
 The Local Courts are the lowest courts in the country and are based on local customs and traditions, with legal proceedings held by local elected leaders.

 All Judges including the Chief Justice, are appointed by the President and subject to Parliamentary approval.